microsoft/optimization-insights/README.md

 The following are the eligibility requirements to participate in the Optimization Insights private preview.
 1. The application is written in .NET
-2. The application uses Application Insights
+2. The application uses Application Insights.
 3. The Application Insights Profiler is enabled.

 ## Interested in participating?